open-ephys/onix-docs/source/Hardware Guide/PCIe Host/setup-windows.rst

 Install Software
 ---------------------------------------
 Have a look at the :ref:`software_guide` page for open-source software options.
-We recommend using :ref:`openephys_onix1ref` because it provides first class support for all ONIX hardware features.
+We recommend using :ref:`bonsairef` and the :ref:`openephys_onix1ref` Bonsai package because it provides first class support for all ONIX hardware features.